Rust-GPU/rust-gpu.github.io/blog/2024-11-06-new-maintainers.md

 <br/>

 Please join us in welcoming them to the team!
-Thanks to our new maintainers, `rust-gpu` now has four official maintainers.
+Thanks to our new maintainers, Rust GPU now has four official maintainers.

-We’re eager to add more users and contributors to `rust-gpu` and will be working on revamping the onboarding and documentation soon. **To follow along or get involved, check out `rust-gpu` on [GitHub](https://github.com/rust-gpu/rust-gpu).**
+We’re eager to add more users and contributors to Rust GPU and will be working on revamping the onboarding and documentation soon. **To follow along or get involved, check out the `rust-gpu` repo on [GitHub](https://github.com/rust-gpu/rust-gpu).**